The need for lifelong learning in a changing world

 Technology not only permeates every aspect of our lives and work, but is constantly changing itself.
 Falling behind means that your job could be at risk – not just from higher-skilled people but machines as well.
 The Australian Fair Pay Commission Secretariat found in 2009 that technological change will most benefit high rather than low-skilled workers, meaning that if you’re falling behind now, the disadvantage will exponentially worsen over time.

 Luckily, technology is also a friend of lifelong learning.
-A few decades ago, learning meant taking an evening class, or giving up your day job to attend a traditional bricks-and-mortar institution.
+A few decades ago, learning meant taking an evening class or giving up your day job to attend a traditional brick-and-mortar institution.
 These days, however, acquiring new knowledge is easier than it has ever been.

 There are so many options to learn – attending lectures, taking online courses such as the information and knowledge management MBA, watching TED talks, reading books or finding a mentor.
 The quest for learning will help keep your brain sharp, improve your mental wellbeing, make you more productive and keep your skills current to help your career thrive.